-Small Cap Core Composite // Annual Disclosure Presentation
+Small Cap Focus Composite // Annual Disclosure Presentation

 Organization | RMB Capital Management, LLC ("RMB Capital") is an independent investment advisor registered with the Securities and Exchange Commission under the Investment Advisers Act of 1940 and established in 2005.
 The GIPS firm is defined as RMB Asset Management ("RMB AM"), a division of RMB Capital Management, LLC.
 Previously, the firm was defined as RMB Capital and was redefined on January 1, 2016 to only include the asset management business due to the difference in how its investment strategies and services are offered.
 RMB AM claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
 RMB AM has been independently verified for the period April 1, 2005 through December 31, 2018.
-Verification assesses whether: (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firmwide basis; and (2) the firm's policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
+Verification assesses whether: (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis; and (2) the firm's policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
 Verification does not ensure the accuracy of any specific composite presentation.

-Description | The Small Cap Strategy (formerly named IronBridge Small Cap Core Equity Composite) product reflects the performance of fully discretionary fee-paying equity accounts, which have an investment objective of long-term growth using a portfolio of primarily small-cap stocks and for comparison purposes is measured against the Russell 2000 index.
-The inception date of the Small Cap Composite is April 30, 1999 and the Composite was created on March 31, 2002.
+Description | The Small Cap Focus Strategy reflects the performance of fully discretionary fee-paying equity accounts, which have an investment objective of long-term growth using a portfolio of primarily small-cap stocks and for comparison purposes is measured against the Russell 2000 index.
+The inception date of the Small Cap Focus Composite is December 31, 2018.
 The composite includes small cap equity portfolios invested in undervalued companies as suggested by RMB Capital's proprietary economic return framework, with relatively small market capitalizations (generally under \$2.5 billion at the time of initial purchase) and with both growth and value attributes.
 The composite excludes portfolios that have client-driven restrictions that hinder the investment strategy.
-Beginning January 1, 2015, the composite excludes portfolios under \$2 million.
-Prior to that date, the composite excluded portfolios under \$5 million.
-Beginning on January 1, 2018, accounts are included in the composite on the first day of the first full month the account is under management.
-Prior to 2018, an account was included in the Composite on the first day of the first full month following becoming fully invested and an account was removed from the Composite as of the last day of its last full month.
+An account is included in the Composite on the first day of the first full month following becoming fully invested.
+An account is removed from the Composite as of the last day of its last full month.
 Account performance is based on total assets in the account, including cash and cash equivalents.
 Results are based on fully discretionary accounts under management, including those accounts no longer managed by RMB.
 Valuations and returns are computed and stated in U.S. Dollars.